OPEN-NEXT/wp2.2_dev/README.md

 1. Set up an empty app from your Heroku dashboard.

+2. In the Settings page for your Heroku app, set a [Config Var](https://devcenter.heroku.com/articles/config-vars) with Key "GITHUB_TOKEN" and Value being your GitHub API personal access token.

-2. With the [Heroku commandline interface](https://devcenter.heroku.com/categories/command-line) installed, first login from your terminal:
+3. With the [Heroku commandline interface](https://devcenter.heroku.com/categories/command-line) installed, first login from your terminal:

 ```sh
 heroku container:login
 ```

-3. Push the container image built above to your Heroku app:
+4. Push the container image built above to your Heroku app:

 ```sh
 podman push wp22dev registry.heroku.com/[your app name]/web
 ```

-4. Release the pushed container into production:
+5. Release the pushed container into production:

 ```sh
 heroku container:release web --app=[your app name]